LlmKira/Openaibot/README.md

 ### Keyword filtering configuration

-To prevent malicious inducement and attacks, we have two measures: OpenAI TosApi filtering and simplified/traditional keyword filtering.
+To prevent malicious inducement and attacks, we have two measures: OpenAI TosApi filtering and simplified/traditional Chinese keyword filtering.

-- Simplified/traditional keyword filtering
+- Simplified/traditional Chinese keyword filtering(Only For Chinese)

 If not exist, the sensitive word file will be automatically initialized into `Data/Danger.form`, and it can be disabled by clearing it to one line.